Nobel laureate refuses to answer Belarus investigators - France 24

 Minsk (AFP)

-Belarusian Nobel Prize-winning author Svetlana Alexievich said Wednesday she refused to answer investigators' questions after she was summoned as a witness in a criminal probe into the opposition.
+Police arrested around twenty people protesting the disputed reelection of Belarusian President Alexander Lukashenko Wednesday, hours after Nobel Prize-winning author Svetlana Alexievich recounted her meeting with investigators in a criminal probe into the opposition.

+Roughly one thousand people gathered late Wednesday on Independence Square in the capital Minsk, the scene of unprecedented anti-government demonstrations in recent weeks.

+AFP journalists saw around 20 of them arrested by the large numbers of riot police present at the event.

 - 'Trumped-up charges' -